MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Clear-Item.md

 ### Example 1: Clear the value of a variable

 This command clears the value of the variable named `TestVar1`.
-The variable remains and is valid, but its value is set to `$null`.
-The variable name is prefixed with `Variable:` to indicate the PowerShell Variable provider.

-The alternate commands show that, to get the same result, you can switch to the PowerShell `Variable:` drive and then run the `Clear-Item` command.

 ```powershell
 Clear-Item Variable:TestVar1